Penguuuuu/titanic-plus/README.md

 ### Features
 - Display Completion stat on profiles
 - Display ranked/total score rank on profiles
-- Display percent of maps completed on the clears page
+- Display percent values on the clears page
 - Ability to configure each setting on the settings page

 ---